Last updated: 25 September at 12.50am

 - remove it from behind - do not touch the front of the mask

-- put in a sealable clean waterproof bag or wash immediately - put disposable masks in a bin straight away
+- put in a sealable clean waterproof bag or wash immediately

 - clean your hands properly